 Making party plans for the big football game?
-By following simple food safety rules from our game-winning playbook, you’ll provide the best defense to avoid letting your teammates get sacked by foodborne illness this Super Bowl.
-You may also get voted as MVP for best Super Bowl party host!
+By following basic rules from a food safety playbook, you’ll provide the best defense to avoid letting your teammates get sacked by food illness this Super Bowl.
+You may also get voted as MVP for being the best Super Bowl party host!

 - Food Manager Training & ANSI Certification - $99.00

 - Food Allergy Training - $15.00